 Anonymous Missionaries

-Globe missionaries working in North Africa have this goal in common: they want to help bring the love of Christ and his message of salvation to places many wouldn’t dare to go.
+Globe missionaries working in Eastern Africa have this goal in common: they want to help bring the love of Christ and his message of salvation to places many wouldn’t dare to go.

 Project A